-Families are encouraged to attend dedicated counseling sessions, and the facility’s website details an option for online family involvement for loved ones that are too far away to travel.
+Families are encouraged to attend dedicated counseling sessions and may take advantage of the facility’s online family option for loved ones who may not be able to visit the facility.

 ACCOMMODATIONS & AMENITIES

-Official photographs also show a common area with a pool table, and plenty of surrounding green space including a volleyball court, picnic tables.
+Official photographs on the facility’s website indicate a stately main building on a sprawling campus with plenty of surrounding green space and picnic tables.
 Home-style meals are prepared daily by the kitchen staff.

 WHAT ALUMNI SAY

 At the time of this writing, 15 former clients who reviewed Valley Hope – Parker for Rehabs.com submitted split impressions: seven favorable and eight unfavorable.
 Those on the plus side praised the friendly staff, effectiveness of treatment, results achieved, and quality of the food.
 For example, after failing to reach goals at “many treatment centers,” one alum, who finally attained “continuous sobriety” at Valley Hope – Parker gave the following testimonial to Rehabs.com: “Highly recommended and great staff and environment.
 5 stars.”